EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

   - Your costume manager (or stage manager if you don’t have one) will fill it out.
 - *Producer Questionnaire (PQs)*
   - This is about the show details, including run time, ticketing, and publicity.
+  - This will also include any content warnings, talk to the Front of House Manager if not sure about this.
-  - It is read by the Front of House Manager.
+  - It is read by the Front of House and Marketing Managers.
   - It will be filled out by your producer(s).

 If you need help to answer your questionnaire, or are unable to complete your questionnaire by the deadline, please contact the relevant Committee member before the deadline.
 ## 2.7 GET INS
 A get in is the time that is allocated for your play to rig and focus your lights, and prepare the stage for your show.
-Get ins start on Saturday at 2pm for Mainterms productions or Sunday at 2pm for Lunchtimes productions.
+Get ins start on Saturday at 2pm for Mainterm productions or Sunday at 2pm for Lunchtime productions.
 - A get in can be very hectic.
 You must plan ahead for it.
 Coordinate with the teams before and after you to work most efficiently.
 - **You must fit the Improverts rehearsal at 18:00-20:00 each Sunday into your plan.** This involves clearing the stage as much as you can and being quiet for the duration (good time to get some supper).
+If this isn’t possible you must contact the Improverts’ producers at least a week in advance as they have a regularly booked rehearsal and so take priority.
 - If you wish to store props, wood, or anything else in Bedlam for your show before the get in, please talk to the Set Manager.
 ### Extended get ins / get outs
 You may request for more time for your get in or get out at a Company Meeting.
 Normally, an extended get in starts at 09:00 Saturday, but can start earlier.
 To qualify:
 - **It must be requested at least 2 weeks before your first performance.**
 - **There must be an obvious requirement for it.**
 - **It must not conflict with any other show or event, or any conflict must have been agreed to.** You don’t get one automatically.
-It is your responsibility to find out and talk all shows or events that may be affected before the meeting.
+It is your responsibility to find out and talk to all shows or events that may be affected before the meeting.
 Consult the production schedule or ask Committee if you are unsure.
 ### Regular weekly events
 - 21:00-23:30 Friday - Imps show
 - 12:00-14:00 Saturday - Imps workshop